linusericsson/linusericsson.github.io/_pages/about.md

 ## About

-I am a PhD student in the [Data Science CDT](http://datascience.inf.ed.ac.uk/) at the University of Edinburgh.
+I am finishing my PhD in the [Data Science CDT](http://datascience.inf.ed.ac.uk/) at the University of Edinburgh.
 My research is on unsupervised representation learning by learning from underlying structure in data rather than manual annotation.
 I am also interested in how traditional supervised learning can benefit from self-supervised methods, as the advantage of learning from labels diminishes.
 This work is supervised by [Tim Hospedales](http://homepages.inf.ed.ac.uk/thospeda/) and funded in part by the [EPSRC](https://epsrc.ukri.org/).
 My other research interests include multi-modal learning and responsible applications to climate and healthcare.

 ## News